| |

 • Row 4: Rep Row 2.

-Keeping continuity of patt set (following the original cable pattern on pages 8-10) and working the moss st patt set at the beg and end of each row.
+Keeping continuity of patt set (following the original cable pattern for the back piece) and working the moss st patt set at the beg and end of each row.

 Starting with the 5th row you will now increase.